 Here is more information on FAFSA: https://collegerecon.com/fafsa-veterans-military/

-Through FAFSA you can qualify for Federal student loans and you can also go with private student loans through banks or other private companies.
-They can be a good idea if you have already filled out your FAFSA and are still in need of additional funds.
+Through FAFSA you can qualify for Federal student loans.
+Other options you can also go with are student loans through banks or other private companies.
+They can be a good idea if you have already filled out your FAFSA but still need additional funds.

 Here is information on student loans for military spouses: https://collegerecon.com/student-loans-military-spouses/

 Transferring the Post 9/11 GI Bill

 If your spouse is not going to use any or a portion of their Post 9/11 GI Bill, it can be transferred to you.
 That way, you can use it for your own schooling.